 A leadership strategy is needed to secure and provide executive level leadership and engagement with implementing a GDI plan, significantly reducing resistance.
 At its core, having the most senior executive in the organization sponsoring a GDI plan is the difference between a smooth transition from the current state to a culturally diverse workforce.
-Analysis of data from Prosci Inc. Best Practices in Change Management (2018 Edition) research report shows a direct correlation between the effectiveness of sponsorship and the likelihood of meeting project objectives.
-72% of respondents stated that effective engagement of sponsorship ensured the change was implemented successfully.
+Analysis of data from Prosci Inc. Best Practices in Change Management (2018 Edition) research shows a direct correlation between the effectiveness of leadership involvement and successful outcomes.
+Roughly 3 out of every 4 projects end successfully with leadership engaged at the beginning and throughout the implementation of a GDI plan.